BYLAWS OF THE ARTHROSCOPY ASSOCIATION OF NORTH AMERICA

 Section 9.03 Term of Office.
 Except as otherwise provided by these Bylaws, each member of a committee shall serve a two (2) year term ending at the annual meeting, unless the Committee shall be sooner terminated, or unless such member shall cease to qualify or is otherwise removed as a member thereof.
 Committee members are eligible to be reappointed to serve an additional two (2) year terms.

 Section 9.04 Chairman.
-One member of each committee shall be appointed chairman by the person or persons authorized to appoint the members thereof.
+One member of each committee shall be appointed chair by the person or persons authorized to appoint the members thereof.

 Section 9.05 Vacancies.
 Vacancies in the membership of any committee may be filled by appointments made in the same manner as provided in the case of the original appointments.